Top four places to go snorkeling in Gran Canaria for free!

 Yes!
-Leagues Ahead Diving offer a fantastic snorkelling excursion which is available for anyone, this fun-filled excursion includes a fully qualified PADI instructor guide, the best snorkelling equipment available on the market, and a guide to all the hidden underwater gems on the island.
+Leagues Ahead Diving offer a fantastic snorkelling excursion which is available for everyone.
+The fun-filled snorkelling excursion includes a fully qualified PADI instructor guide, the best snorkelling equipment available on the market and complimentary hotel transfers.
 See our snorkelling excursions here!

 What If I just want to grab a mask and snorkel and go by myself?

-Gran Canaria is home to beautiful crystal clear warm water and combined with the range of African, Atlantic and Mediterranean fish it is guaranteed to delight the many.
-Because of this, as a team, we sat down to compile a list of the best snorkelling spots around Gran Canaria as we believe everyone needs to see what this Island has to offer!
+Gran Canaria is home to beautiful clear, warm and sub-tropical water.
+Combined with the range of African, Atlantic and Mediterranean fish, snorkelling in Gran Canaria is guaranteed to delight the many.
+Because of this, we sat down to compile a list of the best snorkelling sites on Gran Canaria as we believe everyone needs to see what this Island has to offer!

 Is it safe for me snorkel on my own in Gran Canaria?